Five Condo Loan Rules That Just Changed

 Both are gone as hard requirements.
 Roofs may now be covered on an Actual Cash Value (ACV) basis.
 Inflation Guard is no longer required.
 The master policy still has to equal 100% of the estimated replacement cost of the property, but the documentation paths to demonstrate that are flexible: a guaranteed replacement cost endorsement, an extended replacement cost endorsement, the insurer's estimate, a risk appraisal, or a professional statement.

-What it means in California coastal markets: California coastal HOAs have had a hard time keeping master insurance compliant with the old standards.
-Replacement-cost roof coverage in particular has gotten difficult and expensive to maintain in some California zones.
-The new flexibility means buildings that couldn't keep replacement-cost roof coverage in place can still produce a Fannie-eligible loan as long as the overall coverage meets 100% of replacement cost through one of the accepted paths.
+What it means in California coastal and Colorado markets: California coastal HOAs have had a hard time keeping master insurance compliant with the old standards — replacement-cost roof coverage in particular has gotten difficult and expensive to maintain in wildfire-exposed zones.
+Colorado has the same pressure in hail-prone areas.
+The new flexibility means buildings that couldn't keep replacement-cost roof coverage in place can still produce a Fannie-eligible loan, as long as overall coverage meets 100% of replacement cost through one of the accepted paths.

 4. HO6 Walls-In Coverage: Rules Got Specific

-HO6 (unit owner's "walls-in" coverage) requirements got tightened in some places and clarified in others.
+HO6 (the unit owner's "walls-in" coverage) requirements got tightened in some places and clarified in others.
 The short version:

-• The deductible cap is now explicit: greater of 5% of coverage or $2,500.
+- The unit-owner deductible cap is now explicit: greater of 5% of coverage or $2,500.

 5. PERS Is Retired for Attached New Construction